- Are dachshunds huntings dogs?

 Hunting is within the genes of a dachshund or “badger dog” because that is how they have been bred for centuries.
 However, that does not mean that they do not require training.
 If your doxie is specially bred as a domestic pup, it might need a reawakening of its ancestral qualities through some field training.

-What can Dachshunds hunt?
+What do Dachshunds hunt?

-Dachshunds were originally created to hunt badgers.
+Dachshunds were created to hunt badgers.
 But the dachshund breed has turned out to be very versatile as a hunter.
 Since the breed was created in 17th century Germany, they have been used to hunt different types of prey such as badgers, groundhogs, prairie dogs, and rabbits, among others.
 Additionally, these dogs have been used for foxes and squirrels.
 Dachshunds have also been used to track and chase larger animals such as wild boars and deer.